Tenure-Track Assistant or Associate Professors

 Emerging Technologies for Design--developing, testing, and understanding the place of new technologies in creative processes, practices, and design outputs (materials, systems, tools, and means of fabrication and manufacturing).
 Emerging Technologies for Design strives to establish new relationships between people and technology that may help us better understand ourselves.

-All new faculty members are expected to develop an externally-funded research program of international distinction.
+New tenure-track Assistant/Associate professors are expected to develop an externally-funded research program of international distinction.
 Responsibilities include teaching undergraduate and graduate courses based on department needs, advising our B.S., M.A., M.S., and Ph.D. students, and providing service to the department and university community.
-Preference is given to applicants with a completed Ph.D., but applicants with a terminal Masters degree with a track record of significant research accomplishment will be considered.
-Preference is given to applicants who have earned one design-focused degree (e.g., in interaction design, user experience design, interior design, industrial design, graphic design, design communication, architecture, and/or media arts) where there is a robust, human-centered design orientation.
+Preference is given to applicants with a completed Ph.D., but applicants with a terminal Masters degree with a record of significant research accomplishment will be considered.
+Preference is given to applicants who have earned one design-focused degree (e.g., in interaction design, user experience design, interior design, industrial design, graphic design, design communication, architecture, or media arts) with a human-centered design focus.Professor of Practice (apply)

 For more information, please contact Gretchen Strong, email@example.com